CanonicalLtd/maas-docs/en/intro-explore.md

 # Explore MAAS

-MAAS is designed to scale.
-But it can be explored effectively with virtual machines, rather than real hardware, enabling you to experiment with its functions and processes without committing real network and hardware resources.
+MAAS is designed to scale, but it can be explored effectively with virtual machines, rather than real hardware, enabling you to experiment with its functions and processes without committing real network and hardware resources.